Skrill Wallet

 General information

-In the Skrill Wallet methods, when processing a purchase by using Gate, the merchant web service is required to do the following:
+To process a purchase through Gate by using the Skrill Wallet method, the merchant's web service is required to do the following:

 1. Send a request with all the required parameters and signature to the ecommpay URL.

-2. Perform redirecting customer to the Skrill Wallet service.
+2. Receive an intermediate callback from the payment platform and redirect the customer to the Skrill Wallet service.

-1. A customer initiates a purchase through Skrill Wallet on the merchant's web service side.
+1. A customer initiates a purchase by using the Skrill Wallet method in the web service.

 2. The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-6. The payment platform performs the internal payment request processing and redirects the request to the Skrill Wallet service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Skrill Wallet service.

-7. The request is processed on the Skrill Wallet side.
+7. The request is processed on the Skrill Wallet service side.

-10. The customer is redirected from the web service to the Skrill Wallet service.
+10. The customer is redirected to the Skrill Wallet service.

-12. The payment is processed on the Skrill Wallet side.
+12. The purchase is processed in the Skrill Wallet service.

 13. The result is displayed to the customer.